NURS 912 Theoretical Foundations of Scientific Inquiry

 NURS 977 Qualitative Approaches to Knowledge Development

 Prerequisite: Graduate standing.
 Examines the philosophical orientation and techniques of qualitative methodologies including qualitative description, grounded theory, ethnography, and narrative.
 Design issues related to sampling, data collection, data analysis, and data re-presentation, validation, rigor, and ethical concerns are considered.
-Required; offered every fall semester; 3 credits.
+Required; offered every spring semester; 3 credits.

 NURS 978 Principles of Measurement